 The symptoms of endo are similar to adeno, however in addition to heavy, painful periods, nausea, painful intercourse, pain before or during bowel motions, pelvic pain and cramping, people with adenomyosis also often experience referred pain down their lower back and through their legs, as well as fatigue.

 Isabella: A TENS machine can be beneficial for alleviating the lower back pain and referred leg pain that can occur from adeno.
-This can assist with mild to moderate pain, and interrupts the signals the nerves send to the brain saying there’s pain.
+This can assist with mild to moderate pain and interrupt the signals the nerves send to the brain saying there’s pain.

 Additionally, gentle stretching can assist in releasing the muscles that can become incredibly tight from cramping and bracing.
 Working with a pelvic physio can be beneficial here, as they can also recommend tools such as dilators or wands for internal release as well.